SoftICE

 SoftICE is a kernel mode debugger for DOS and Windows up to Windows XP.
 It is designed to run underneath Windows, so that the operating system is unaware of its presence.
 Unlike an application debugger, SoftICE is capable of suspending all operations in Windows when instructed.
-Because of its low-level capabilities, SoftICE is also popular as a software cracking tool.
+Due to its low-level capabilities, SoftICE is also popular as a software cracking tool.

 Microsoft offers two kernel-mode debuggers, WinDbg and KD, without charges.
 However, the full capabilities of WinDbg and KD are available only when two interlinked computers are used.
-SoftICE, therefore, is an exceptionally useful tool for difficult driver related development.
+SoftICE, therefore, is an exceptionally useful tool for difficult driver-related development.
 The last released version was for Windows XP.

 Older versions exist for DOS and compatible operating systems.
 SoftICE was originally produced by the company NuMega, and was subsequently acquired by Compuware in 1997, which in turn sold the property to Micro Focus in 2009.
 Currently, Micro Focus owns the source code and patents, but is not actively maintaining SoftICE.